Working to keep your water and waste flowing

 You can help us with our essential work by only flushing the 3Ps (pee, poo and paper) and by not approaching our teams when they’re working.

-Each Wednesday, one of our key workers tells their story about what they're doing to keep taps and toilets flowing – and how their work has been impacted by COVID-19.
+Our key workers tell their stories about what they're doing to keep taps and toilets flowing – and how their work has been impacted by COVID-19.

-Here's the latest from Dan Skelton – STC Operator:
+Here's the latest from Lyra Ginns – Environmental Compliance Advisor:

 Protecting our employees